Biden and Dems scramble to salvage social, climate package

 “We have worked too long and too hard to give up now, and we have no intention of doing so,” Rep. Pramila Jayapal, head of the Congressional Progressive Caucus, said in a statement Wednesday.

-Jayapal said she and members of the caucus have been in conversations with White House officials about the prospects of achieving the plan’s goals through a combination of Biden’s executive powers and legislation, instead of legislation alone.
+Jayapal said she and members of the caucus have expressed the need for the White House to pursue achieving the plan’s goals through a combination of Biden’s executive powers and legislation, instead of legislation alone.

 “The legislative approach, while essential, has no certainty of timing or results,” she said, “and we simply cannot wait to deliver tangible relief to people that they can feel and will make a difference in their lives and livelihoods.”

 At the same time, White House officials have spoken with Rep. Suzan DelBene, D-Wash., chair of the House’s centrist New Democrat Coalition, on its plan to scale back the number of provisions but have them stay in effect longer.
-Manchin said he supports that approach.
+Manchin said he supports that approach but progressives have warned against reducing the number of initiatives laid out in the framework the White House released in late October.

 But Republicans are voicing greater confidence now that they can beat back much of what they don’t like in the package.
 “As we ended the year, it looks to me like they couldn’t swallow the spinach,” Sen. Mitch McConnell, the Senate Republican leader, said Wednesday of the Democrats.

-Note: This story has been corrected by by deleting the reference to Jayapal and caucus members being in conversation with White House.